Looking after our Planet lesson plan

 Q. What sort of things can wreck the world?

-• selfishness (not willing to cut back on energy-hungry goods to reduce CO2 emissions), etc.
+• Selfishness by not reducing energy-hungry goods to reduce CO2 emissions, etc.

 Q. Can we help in not wrecking our world?

-Q. How and why should we look after the world?
+Q. Why should we look after the world?

-We could use it, but it was only lent to us.
-We didn’t own it.
+We can use it, but it is on loan to us.

 It is like a rented house, we live in it and we can move the furniture around, but we don’t own it – the landlord does.

-The landlord of this world is God and He expects us to live by certain standards so we don’t wreck each other and so we don’t wreck this planet!
+The landlord of this world is God, and He expects us to live by certain standards so we don’t wreck each other and we don’t wreck this planet!

 There are so many minerals to make bad weapons